 they are prepared to incur the cost of expensive refurbishments.

-The image portrayed in the background of this page shows a recently repainted bell tower of SS.
+The image in the background of this page shows a recently repainted bell tower of SS.
 TrinitÓ dei Monti.